Links on Android Authority may earn us a commission. Learn more.

 The OnePlus Buds Z don’t try to rope you in with fancy materials or unnecessary features.
 Instead, these are the earbuds for anyone on a budget.
 OnePlus learned from its debut true wireless earbuds, and now almost any Android smartphone owner can access firmware updates with these earbuds, rather than just OnePlus owners.
-Are these the budget buds to beat, or are there better options for you?
+Even with the announcement of the OnePlus Buds Z2, these are still the budget buds to beat.

 Who should get the OnePlus Buds Z?

-- OnePlus 7 and OnePlus 8 series smartphone owners will get the most out of the OnePlus Buds Z. These are the required handsets for Dolby Atmos support; everyone else gets standard stereo playback.
+- OnePlus 7, OnePlus 8, and OnePlus 9 series smartphone owners will get the most out of the OnePlus Buds Z. These are the required handsets for Dolby Atmos support; everyone else gets standard stereo playback.

 - Listeners on a budget will appreciate these earbuds for their premium features like IP55 dust- and water-resistance, and extremely efficient fast charging.